Welcome! We are located in northern Scott County, Kentucky, 5 miles off of I-75.

 My husband and I spent much of December 2011 getting ready for the arrival of the first sheep.
 So, a suggestion in June became a reality in January when I picked up the first six of my original foundation flock from a breeder in Wisconsin.
 A mature ewe (bred and expecting), three yearling ewes, a yearling ram, and a wether to keep the ram company.
 At the end of February, I found someone in Michigan who was selling their small flock of a mature ram, three mature ewes, a yearling ewe and two newborn lambs, both ewes.
 So, I added more to my flock.
 In addition to these, I added two rams and four ewes to my flock when they were weaned in May.
 In July, I added another ram and an ewe to my flock.
 Since that first year, the flock has changed.
-It's October 2018 - I currently have four rams and fourteen ewes.
+It's July 2019 - I currently have ive rams and seventeen ewes.
 The past couple of years, I've kept several of my spring lambs myself.
 I wanted to start working on having members of my flock with several generations of off-white behind them.

 Having Babydolls is so much fun!
 Like the NABSSAR's motto states, "I start my day with a smile".
-One of the first things I do each morning is go outside and say hello to the boys -- Mac, Eldon, Baldwin, and Leeds; and, all the girls -- Beacon, Beachy, Sophie, Truleigh, Barbie, Molly, Daisy, Ashling, JaeJae, Charlotte, Carlisle, Brading, Daphne, Linley, Kristin, Chailey, and Harleigh.
+One of the first things I do each morning is go outside and say hello to the boys -- Mac, Eldon, Baldwin, Ragnar, and Shaun; as well as all of the girls -- Beacon, Beachy, Sophie, Truleigh, Barbie, Molly, Daisy, Ashling, JaeJae, Charlotte, Carlisle, Brading, Daphne, Linley, Kristin, Chailey, and Harleigh.
 I find myself looking out my windows several times a day and sitting outside just to watch them as they meander the hills and valleys of my small piece of tranquility in Stamping Ground, KY.

 If you would like to "watch" with me, be sure and like my facebook page - https://www.facebook.com/babydollsouthdownsheepforsale - I take photos on an almost daily basis of my flock and farm and post them to the page.